tmhsplb/opiddailydoc/docs/Infrastructure.md

     mkdocs build

-to expand the Markdown version of the document into an HTML version into the /site folder.
+to expand the Markdown version of the document into an HTML version in the /site folder.
 Then open the Git GUI on the folder containing the mkdocs.yml file and use the GUI to create a new Git repository on the local disk.

 Next create repository opiddailydoc to hold the documentation at GitHub.